filecoin-project/FIPs/FIPS/fip-FCM.md

 ## Incentive Considerations
-The proposed change removes Fil+'s incentive for the onboarding of non-random data whose utility has been affirmed by off-chain, human notaries.
+The proposed change removes Fil+'s incentive for the onboarding of non-random data.
 As a result, it's anticipated that the onboarding rate of non-random data may decrease.
-The extent to which data currently incentivized under this mechanism is fraudulent remains uncertain.
+It is still uncertain how much of the data currently incentivized by Fil+ is fake.

 With the removal of this restriction, effectively-empty sectors can now benefit from a multiplier.
-This adjustment allows Storage Providers (SPs) to onboard more Raw Byte Power (RPB) at a potential profit, potentially leading to an increase in such sectors being onboarded.
+This adjustment allows Storage Providers (SPs) to onboard random data at a profit, potentially leading to an increase in such sectors being onboarded and growth in RBP.

-Following this amendment, the primary impetus for SPs to onboard data will originate from outside the core protocol.
-This could include direct payments from data clients or new incentive models implemented in user-defined smart contracts.
+Following this amendment, the primary impetus for SPs to onboard data will originate from outside the protocol itself.
+It could include direct payments from data clients or new incentive models implemented in FVM contracts.

 Because all sectors will have the same multiplier, we expect miners to charge more for storing user data.
-So users whose data is currently stored via Fil+ deals will have to pay more for storage after the sector containing their data expires.
+So users whose data is currently stored via Fil+ deals will probably have to pay more for storage after the sector containing their data expires.
 We suggest existing users discuss pricing changes with their SPs or the intermediary who handled deal-making for them.
 It is unlikely that user data will be dumped before sector expiry since a miner would have to pay a termination fee and re-seal a new sector.

-Data onboarded after the transition to equal multipliers for all sectors will not face any new risks.
+Data onboarded after the transition to free multipliers will not face the risk of price hikes or dumping.

 ## Product Considerations